 3. Dive Computer

 The next purchase you should look into is getting your own dive computer.
 While a lot of divers recommend getting one right away, many consider buying a dive computer to be a big investment.
 For a new diver who is still unsure on how much diving they want to do, spending on a dive computer might be something they’d want to hold off for a while.
+If you don’t dive regularly, you can easily rent dive computers at the dive center you are diving with.

 However, if you’re ready to purchase your next high-priced dive equipment, you should consider getting your dive computer next.
 This piece of equipment will keep you safe while scuba diving as it gives your real-time information about your time and depth underwater.
 It can help lower the risk of decompression sickness and warns you if you are diving beyond your limits.